uvarc/rc-website/content/userinfo/rivanna/software/gaussian.md

 # Multicore Gaussian Job
 By default, Gaussian runs on a single core.
 However, many jobs can efficiently utilize more than one core on a node.
 See the Gaussian documentation for their recommendations.
 Not all jobs will scale at all, and some will scale only to a limited number of cores, so it's important to run tests and track the speedup for multicore jobs, so as not to waste resources or service units.

 The Gaussian documentation on multicore jobs contains instructions to specify core numbers and they are moving to this system, away from users specifying the number of cores.
-However, on a resource-managed system the user **must not** specify core numbers, since these are assigned by SLURM.
+However, on a resource-managed system the user **must not** specify core numbers, since these are assigned by Slurm.
 Gaussian 16 still provides an option to request a particular number of cores.
-The safest way in a resource-managed environment is to use the command-line option with a SLURM environment variable.
+The safest way in a resource-managed environment is to use the command-line option with a Slurm environment variable.
 ```
 #!/bin/bash
 #SBATCH --nodes=1